ic3man5/ic3man5.github.io/_posts/2025-05-22-rust-c++-modern-error-handling.markdown

 This might be a simple enough program but it comes with some flaws.
 First we aren't checking if the file was actually opened.
 This is easy to miss since we are creating an object and C++ constructors can't return values.
 The only language feature we can use here is exception handling in the constructor which is highly frowned upon in C++.
 Second, `std::getline` is called on a file descriptor that isn't valid.
 This also fails silently.

 So how do we fix this?
 In C++ our only option using the standard library is to make calls to make sure its open and valid.
-There are calls to make the standard library adapt `std::expected` but that would be very unlikely due to complexity and compatibility reasons.
+There are [talks](https://open-std.org/JTC1/SC22/WG21/docs/papers/2020/p1683r0.html) to make the standard library adapt `std::expected` but that would be very unlikely due to complexity and compatibility reasons.

 Lets take a look at how a modern language like rust uses the result pattern in the standard library: